Postman

 Engelberg_picture_side Engelberg_Papezik_Chemnitz_Promo

 Engelberg - this view of a town in the mountains was published by Papezik & Weihrauch from the city of Chemnitz, Saxony.
 Described as “artist-card” quality = collotype printed view with at least 4 colours superimposed by litho process.
-P&W were postcard publishers/wholesalers.
+P&W were postcard publishers / wholesalers.
 The printer can be identified by the small ‘J. 7864’ imprint found at lower right corner of promo side.
-It is an early code used by C.G.
+An early code used by C.G.
 Roeder, Leipzig.
 The tables shown In TPA issue 20 allow to date this card to be printed by late 1901/early 1902.
-This card is indeed valuable for research as it documents a company name change, too.
+The card is indeed valuable as it documents a company name change, too.

 Engelberg_Papezik_Promo_detail